JNRowe/jnrowe.github.io/articles/tips/Visual_vim_mode_identifier.rst

 .. highlight:: vim

-Paul Kerry rants about his problems with vim_ over the cooler today, and as a long time ``vim`` user I found it hard not to respond to some of the points.
+Paul Kerry rants about his problems with vim_ over the cooler today, and as a long time :command:`vim` user I found it hard not to respond to some of the points.

     All this mode switching makes it hard to know whether typing “Paul” is going to insert a huge block of code from the ether or insert, you know, “Paul” on the screen.

-The point Paul is making is that when he is in `normal mode`_, typing the “P” of ”Paul” can cause ``vim`` to insert a huge amount of text at the cursor.
+The point Paul is making is that when he is in `normal mode`_, typing the “P” of ”Paul” can cause :command:`vim` to insert a huge amount of text at the cursor.
 The text comes from the `unnamed register`_, so it will be whatever potentially very large chunk of text he deleted or yanked_ last.

 .. image:: /.static/2009-10-13-vim_screenshot.png
    :alt: mode identifier in vim
    :align: right

-If he had just added ``set showmode`` to his ``~/.vimrc`` he would have a nice ``-- INSERT --`` reminder in the bottom of his terminal window when in insert mode, as can be seen in the screenshot on the right.
+If he had just added ``set showmode`` to his :file:`~/.vimrc` he would have a nice ``-- INSERT --`` reminder in the bottom of his terminal window when in insert mode, as can be seen in the screenshot on the right.

 Another option that I use, combined with showmode_, is to change the cursor colour when switching to and from ``insert`` mode.
 This unfortunately doesn’t